Argentine pizza: 1930–1950: transformation

 In the 1940 comedy film Isabelita, an aristocratic girl played by Paulina Singerman immerses herself in the working-class culture of Buenos Aires, with pizza being one of its defining aspects.

 In the 1930s, the Great Depression caused a change in the country's economic policy, which turned to import substitution industrialization to supply the domestic market and generate jobs.
 The installation of new industries in Buenos Aires reinforced the hegemonic position of the city and caused a flow of internal migration that replaced the previous European immigration, made up of people from the provinces who joined the city as industrial workers.
-As a result, the social composition of the city and its popular culture underwent great changes, which once again impacted the history of Argentine pizza.
+As a result, the social composition of the city and its popular culture underwent great changes, which once again affected the history of Argentine pizza.

 The 1930s have been described as a "golden age" of Argentine pizza, as well as the time when the "pizzeria was born as a gastronomic venue and as an institution".
 Buenos Aires had a great urban development during the decade, including the widening of Corrientes avenue in 1936.
-The avenue entered a period of splendor and was filled with theaters and restaurants, including several notable pizzerias that are still in business today and are considered a classic, such as Güerrín, Las Cuartetas, El Cuartito and Angelín.
-During this time, pizzerias established themselves as one of the great spaces for sociability of the working classes of the city, and the popular combination of pizza with fainá was also consolidated, because the Genoese sold it at the exits of football games.
+The avenue entered a period of splendor and was filled with theaters and restaurants, including several notable pizzerias that are still in business today and are considered classic, such as Güerrín, Las Cuartetas, El Cuartito and Angelín.
+During this time, pizzerias established themselves as one of the great spaces for social activity for the working classes of the city, and the popular combination of pizza with fainá was also consolidated, because the Genoese sold it at the exits of football games.
 According to writer Ignacio Xurxo, during the 1930s and 1940s Buenos Aires "became addicted to pizza".

-The beginning of this unprecedented pizza boom can begin to be seen in 1931.
-That year, billboards began to be seen in Tuñín inviting people to try pizza a la napolitana, RCA Victor released the single "Fainá y pizza" by the musician Cleto Minocchio, and the category "fainá and pizza houses" appeared for the first time in the famous Anuario Kraft, an annual trade and industry guide.
-There were 11 establishments on the list, 2 of them located in La Boca, 2 in Barracas, 1 in Monserrat, 1 in Congreso, 3 in Constitución, 1 in Abasto and another on the current border between Balvanera and Recoleta.
-Furthermore, in 1931 a recipe for modern pizza appeared in an Argentine cookbook for the first time: in El arte culinario. tratado de cocina universal, Carlos Spriano includes the recipe for pizza a la napolitana, with its risen dough, tomato sauce and mozzarella.
+This pizza boom can be seen to begin in 1931.
+That year, billboards appeared in Tuñín inviting people to try pizza a la napolitana, RCA Victor released the single "Fainá y pizza" by the musician Cleto Minocchio, and the category "fainá and pizza houses" appeared for the first time in the authoritative Anuario Kraft, an annual trade and industry guide.
+There were 11 establishments on the list: two in La Boca, two in Barracas, one in Monserrat, one in Congreso, three in Constitución, one in Abasto and another on the current border between Balvanera and Recoleta.
+Also in 1931 a recipe for modern pizza appeared in an Argentine cookbook for the first time; in El arte culinario. tratado de cocina universal, Carlos Spriano includes the recipe for pizza a la napolitana, with its risen dough, tomato sauce and mozzarella.